DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 .. code-block:: cpp

-  IF(25)          // If sensor on the CS pin 25 is activated, set a signal red, wait 10 seconds, then close a turnout/point.
+  IF(25)          // If sensor on the Command Station pin 25 is activated, set a signal red, wait 10 seconds, then close a turnout/point.
     RED(101)
     DELAY(10)
     CLOSE(200)
   ENDIF

-  IFNOT(26)       // If sensor on the CS pin 26 is not activated, keep our pedestrian crossing light at 102 green, else set it red.
+  IFNOT(26)       // If sensor on the Command Station pin 26 is not activated, keep our pedestrian crossing light at 102 green, else set it red.
     GREEN(102)
   ELSE
     RED(102)